-Prerequisite: BUS 200, completion of 45 credit hours.
+Prerequisites: BUS 200, completion of 45 credit hours or permission of division.

-MGT 401 3 Human Resources Management
+MGT 401 Human Resources Management

 Case materials and contemporary theory are used to help define the role of the Human Resources Manager and to develop the skills and perspectives necessary to successfully function in this capacity.
 Topics will include employee training and development, selection, job evaluation, disciplinary cases, compensation programs, wage and salary administration, labor relations, federal regulations in the workplace, motivation, and safety and security.
-Prerequisite: BUS 200, completion of 45 credit hours
+Prerequisites: BUS 200, completion of 75 credit hours or permission of division.